-See section 13 for information on disposal of the chemical.
+Please refer to section 13 for disposal of product and spills.

-Avoid contact with skin and eyes and the formation of dust and aerosols.
-Provide appropriate exhaust ventilation when handling the chemical, if dust can be formed.
+Avoid contact with skin and eyes.
+Avoid formation of dust and aerosols.
+Provide appropriate exhaust ventilation at places where dust is formed.
+Normal measures for fire prevention protection.

-Keep the container in a dry, cool and well ventilated place.
+Store in a cool, dark place.
+Keep the container tightly closed in a dry well ventilated place.